What if I do nothing?

 legal advice.

-If you have already paid the fine but want to nominate another driver, you have up to 90 days from the date the penalty notice was served to do this.
+If you have already paid the fine but want to nominate another driver, you have up to 90 days from the date the fine notice was served to do this.

 Consequences of an overdue fine